This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Medical Malpractice in New York

 Medical malpractice laws, which vary by state, can be confusing.
 You need the right lawyer to help guide you through these cases, but it also helps to have a basic understanding so you can make the right decisions.
 For instance, did you know there is a time limit on when you can file?

 Your child with disabilities has certain rights that you need to fight for with a lawyer on your side.
 Your child, for instance, is entitled to a free and appropriate education under the federal Individuals with Disabilities in Education Act.

-Disabled children and adults are also protected by state laws.
-In New York the state laws protecting civil rights for the disabled are actually broader than those guaranteed under the federal Americans with Disabilities Act.
+State laws also protect disabled children and adults.
+In New York, the state laws protecting civil rights for the disabled are broader than those guaranteed under the federal Americans with Disabilities Act.